teuben/nemo/docs/source/glossary.rst

   accelleration
-      Dataformat used in the :term:`falcon` package
+      Dataformat used in the :term:`falcon` package.
+Related to the :term:`potential` in NEMO

   bodytrans
       Dataformat that is used to